 The latter is a repurposed Imperial Roman mausoleum, originally built in 305 AD, with a distinctive octagonal shape.

 The cathedral's bell tower, built much later between the 13th and 16th centuries, is a real highlight, and - as long as you're not claustrophobic - the climb to the top is worth it for the sensational views.

 The wonderfully intact Temple of Jupiter, situated in the western part of Diocletian's Palace, is also worth peeping into.

 Don't forget to look up at incredibly intricate design on the coffered ceiling.

 Sightseeing over; time to chill out.

-Beaches are not exactly Split's strong suit (compared to some other Croatian destinations you'll visit), but the sandy Bacvice Beach is ridiculously convenient (about a 15 minute walk from the city centre) and this is a holiday, after all!
+Beaches are not exactly Split's strong suit (compared to some other destinations you'll visit on your Croatia road trip), but the sandy Bacvice Beach is ridiculously convenient (about a 15 minute walk from the city centre) and this is a holiday, after all!

 Check out of your room, collect your car and make your way to the port to hop on a ferry.